dtorres3rd/task-app-api/README.md

 ** This md file will be updated occasionally **
-** This is a personal API project utilizing node.js and mongodb via mongoose library for utilizing model ** ** This branch will be an example of a node.js web server without express.js installed.**
+** This is a personal API project utilizing node.js, express.js and mongodb via mongoose library for utilizing model ** This branch will be an example of a node.js web server without express.js middleware.**
 ** Flow: New request -> route handler vs IF with middleware like express.js, New request -> do something -> route handler **

 - mongodb hosted on MongoDB Atlas Free tier Database (mongodb.com)